ale770/homebridge-eufy-robovac/README.md

 Homebridge plugin for Eufy RoboVac

 Forked from [homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac)

-Was having issues so I removed all of the features except on/off, and added IP parameter.
+- Removed all of the features except on/off
+- Added IP parameter

 ### Features